Voice marking | Proper marker | yes | Vanka- as ‘antipassive’ (Vidal and Payne D. 2021: 349).

 FYI: Nivaclé was discussed by Heaton (2017) as having two antipassive markers, wank(a)- and -jan, which differs in productivity as well as in their treatment of the patient.
 See Heathon (2017: 277).

-XAN suffix meaning 'do': It is not clear that -xan is, therefore, necessarily an antipassive in and of itself (as the stem with -xan can still take vanka- (Vidal & Payne D. 2021: 358).
+XAN suffix meaning 'do': It is not clear that -xan is, therefore, necessarily an antipassive in and of itself (as the stem with -xan can still take vanka- (Vidal and Payne D. 2021: 358).

-XAN suffix meaning 'do': In fact, there are some examples in which -xan might at first seem to have a semantic antipassive effect (Vidal & Payne D. 2021: 357)
+XAN suffix meaning 'do': In fact, there are some examples in which -xan might at first seem to have a semantic antipassive effect (Vidal and Payne D. 2021: 357). |

 Voice marking | Lookalike marker | no | |

-Voice marking | Synthetic marker | yes | Vanka- as ‘antipassive’ (Vidal & Payne D. 2021: 349).
+Voice marking | Synthetic marker | yes | Vanka- as ‘antipassive’ (Vidal and Payne D. 2021: 349).

 There are three antipassive derivation markers, two of which -xan and -xai, are suffixes.
 The third marker, vank(a)- ~ vankʔ(a)-, is a prefix (Fabre 2017: 57).